-If you visit Kaohsiung remember to explore Shoushan (壽山): the monkey mountain.
-In this post I explain how to get there.
+If you visit Kaohsiung, explore Shoushan (壽山), the monkey mountain.
+In this guide, I explain how to get there.

 If you plan to visit Kaohsiung, don’t miss this place.
-It’s a really nice place.
+It’s a nice place.

 How to get to Shoushan, Kaohsiung’s monkey mountain